zulip/zulip/docs/subsystems/dependencies.md

   effect is that it's easy to debug problems caused by dependency upgrades, since we're always doing those upgrades with an explicit commit updating the `requirements/` directory.
+* **Pinning versions of indirect dependencies**.
+We "pin" or "lock" the versions of our indirect dependencies files with `tools/update-locked-requirements` (powered by `pip-compile`).
+What this means is that we have some "source" requirements files, like `requirements/common.in`, that declare the packages that Zulip depends on directly.
+Those packages have their own recursive dependencies.
+When adding or removing a dependency from Zulip, one simply edits the appropriate "source" requirements files, and then runs `tools/update-locked-requirements`.
+That tool will use `pip compile` to generate the locked requirements files like `prod.txt`, `dev.txt` etc files that explicitly declare versions of all of Zulip's recursive dependencies.
+For indirect dependencies (i.e. dependencies not explicitly declared in the source requirements files), it provides helpful comments explaining which direct dependency (or dependencies) needed that indirect dependency.
+The process for using this system is documented in more detail in `requirements/README.md`.
 * **Caching of virtualenvs and packages**.
 To make updating the dependencies of a Zulip installation efficient, we maintain a cache of virtualenvs named by the hash of the relevant `requirements.txt`